-- A. A nonconforming building containing a nonconforming use shall not be enlarged, reconstructed, structurally altered or moved, unless such building is changed to a conforming use. - B. A nonconforming building containing a nonconforming use which has been damaged by fire or other causes to the extent of more than 50% at its fair value shall not be repaired or rebuilt unless the use of such building is changed to a conforming use. - C. A nonconforming building containing a nonconforming use shall not be altered, repaired or remodeled where such alteration, repair or remodeling shall create a new nonconforming use.
+- A. A nonconforming building containing a nonconforming use shall not be enlarged, reconstructed, structurally altered or moved, unless such building is changed to a conforming use. - B. A nonconforming building containing a nonconforming use which has been damaged by fire or other causes to the extent of more than 50% of its fair value shall not be repaired or rebuilt unless the use of such building is changed to a conforming use.
+The foregoing limitation shall not apply to any building or use rendered non-conforming by the adoption of Local Law 3 of 2023, referred to hereinafter as an "Exempt Building/Use".
+The owner of an Exempt Building/Use shall be entitled to rebuild and restore an Exempt Building/Use to same condition that existed prior to the occurrence of any casualty, regardless of the extent of the casualty or the damage to "fair value" of the structure of the Exempt Building/Use.
+The owner of an Exempt Building/Use shall be required to secure a